Jiantastic/embedTrioMotors/README.md

 ## To-do-list:

-Q: actively listening to serial port using interrupt for regex command; sequential command (or with thread) ?
+Q [answered]: actively listening to serial port with or w/o interrupt for regex command: yes; sequential command: execute the latest cmd.

 polling or interrupt-driven serial ports: https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/interfaces/digital/Serial/

-Do we need to use any ADC or DAC processing on the MCU (for controlling FETS using the outputs)?
+Q [unsolved]: Do we need to use any ADC or DAC processing on the MCU (for controlling FETS using the outputs)?

 Spec 1: motor will spin for a defined number of rotations and stop without overshooting.
 (PWM controlled torque?)